Salkimmich/salkimmich/README.md

-## Hi there, I'm Sara Kimmich
+## Hi there, I'm Sal Kimmich
 # :signal_strength:✨:earth_americas:✨:computer:✨:globe_with_meridians:

 <br />

-I am a Senior Data Scientist and Machine Learning Engineer with a decade of experience in automated analysis pipelines for reinforcement learning, predictive analytics, and algorithmic efficiency for cloud computing.
-I build data-driven design processes to reduce cognitive and algorithmic bias in machine learning design.  👋
+I am a Machine Learning Engineer with a decade of experience in reinforcement learning, predictive analytics, and algorithmic efficiency for cloud computing.

-:bulb: ***I’m currently building an open source data science training program at the intersection of activism + computing, and I'm really excited about it*** :bulb: <br /><br />
+I care about the human-centered management of data-driven systems, helping people build data ecosystems that make sense, and solving hard problems through the clever use of math.

+👋

 :busts_in_silhouette: I’m looking to collaborate with other coding content creators who care about making the world a better place <br />
 :thought_balloon: I’m looking for help with community building and engagement <br />
 :ferris_wheel: Pronouns: They/Them or She/Her <br />